Skip to content

 Compare your existing policy with other policies.

 When your income, household or healthcare needs change, that’s a cue your health insurance needs to change too.
-If you don’t update your policy to match your circumstances, you could be paying for things that you don’t need like pregnancy care, or not paying enough for the things that will save you more money (through claims) in the long term.
+If you don’t update your policy to match your circumstances, you could be paying for things that you don’t need like pregnancy care, or not paying enough for the things that will help you save money on health insurance (through claims) in the long term.

 It’s important to update your health insurance when your: